moody/Waffle/README.md

 })
 ```

-**Reacting to resolved size.** `onLayout` fires with a child's own frame and its resolved width/height, right after they're assigned.
-Use it instead of `children` for anything beyond "just recurse."
+**Reacting to resolved size.** `onLayout` fires with a child's own frame and its resolved width/height, after its `children` (if any) are laid out.
+Use it for anything a plain `children` tree can't express on its own.

 ```lua
 root:AddChild({